randyrossi/bmc64/README.md

 ![alt text](https://raw.githubusercontent.com/randyrossi/bmc64/master/images/scaling_kernel_8.jpg)

+# Files Organization

+File browsers will by default look in directories off the SD card using this convention:

+   /disks/C64
+   /carts/C64
+   /tapes/C64
+   /snapshots/C64

+   (Autostart starts off in "/")

+However, if you prefer to organize your files like this:

+   /C64/disks
+   /C64/carts
+   /C64/tapes
+   /C64/snapshots

+   (Autostart starts off in "/C64")

+Then change the 'Files Location Convention' in the Prefs menu accordingly.

+* ROMS must always be located in "/C64".
+** Replace "C64" above with the appropriate emulator sub dir for different emulators.

 # FileSystem/Drives

 By default, the first partition of the SDcard is mounted and is where BMC64 will search for emulator files.
 To change this, add "disk_partition=#" to cmdline.txt where # is the partition number you want to mount (1-4).